 Under the manufacturing services agreement entered into in 1994 and amended in 2005, ACF agreed to manufacture and distribute, at ARI's instruction, various railcar components.
-In consideration for these services, ARI agreed to pay ACF based on certain agreed-upon rates.
-For fiscal 2009, fiscal 2008 and fiscal 2007, ARI purchased inventory of \$14 million, \$45 million and \$47 million, respectively, of components from ACF.
+In consideration for these services, ARI agreed to pay ACF certain agreed-upon rates.
+During fiscal 2010, fiscal 2009 and fiscal 2008, ARI purchased inventory of \$1 million, \$14 million and \$45 million, respectively, of components from ACF.
 The agreement automatically renews unless written notice is provided by ARI.

 In May 2007, ARI entered into a manufacturing agreement with ACF, pursuant to which ARI agreed to purchase approximately 1,390 tank railcars from ACF.
-The profit realized by ARI upon sale of the tank railcars to ARI customers was first paid to ACF in reimbursement for the start-up costs involved in implementing the manufacturing arrangements evidenced by the agreement and, thereafter, the profit was split evenly between ARI and ACF.
+The profit realized by ARI upon sale of the tank railcars to ARI customers was first paid to ACF in reimbursement for the start-up costs involved in implementing the manufacturing arrangements evidenced by the agreement and thereafter, the profit was split evenly between ARI and ACF.
 The commitment under this agreement was satisfied in March 2009 and the agreement was terminated at that time.
-For fiscal 2009, fiscal 2008 and fiscal 2007, ARI incurred costs under this agreement of \$4 million, \$24 million and \$4 million, respectively, in connection with railcars that were manufactured and delivered to customers during these periods, which includes payments made to ACF for its share of the profits along with ARI costs.
-ARI recognized revenues of \$19 million, \$100 million and \$17 million, respectively, related to railcars shipped under this agreement for fiscal 2009, fiscal 2008 and fiscal 2009.
+In fiscal 2009 and fiscal 2008, ARI incurred costs under this agreement of \$4 million and \$24 million, respectively, in connection with railcars that were manufactured and delivered to customers during that period, which includes payments made to ACF for its share of the profits along with ARI costs and such amount is included under cost of goods sold in the consolidated statements of operations.
+ARI recognized revenue of \$19 million and \$100 million related to railcars shipped under this agreement for fiscal 2009 and fiscal 2008, respectively.
+No revenues or costs were incurred under this agreement for fiscal 2010.

 Effective as of January 1, 2008, ARI entered into a fleet services agreement with ARL, which replaced a 2005 railcar servicing agreement between the parties.
 The 2008 agreement reflects a reduced level of fleet management services, relating primarily to logistics management services, for which ARL now pays a fixed monthly fee.
 Additionally, under the agreement, ARI continues to provide railcar repair and maintenance services to ARL for a charge of labor, components and materials.
-ARI currently provides such repair and maintenance services for approximately 26,000 railcars for ARL.
-The agreement extends through December 31, 2010, and is automatically renewable for additional one-year periods unless either party gives at least 60 days' prior notice of termination.
-There is no termination fee if ARI elects to terminate the agreement.
-For fiscal 2009 and fiscal 2008, revenues of \$14 million and \$15 million, respectively, were recorded under this agreement.
-Profit margins on sales to related parties approximate the margins on sales to other large customers.
+ARI currently provides such repair and maintenance services for approximately 28,000 railcars for ARL.
+The agreement extended through December 31, 2010, and is automatically renewable for additional one-year periods unless either party gives at least 60 days' prior notice of termination.
+There is no termination fee if ARI elects to terminate this agreement.
+Railcar services revenues recorded by ARI were \$15 million, \$14 million and \$15 million under this agreement for fiscal 2010, fiscal 2009 and fiscal 2008.
+Profit margins on sales to related parties approximate the margins on sales in comparable transactions with unrelated third parties.